-When Rich was 15, he was given a Gene Krupa CD called Compact Jazz.
-He loved it and 30 or so years later, it’s Gene Krupa that has inspired him to embark on this latest project.
+Reviewing pictures following a recent session with the band, we spotted a kind of strobe effect in a couple of the shots .
+The pictures reminded Rich of one of his childhood heroes, Gene Krupa.
 “I remember seeing an article in a drum magazine about Krupa,” he recalls.
-“There was a series of photographs of him playing a snare drum and that amazing effect created by multiple exposures.
-I loved it and really wanted to recreate this imagery.”
-The photographs Rich is referring to were taken by the legendary Gjon Mili who.
+“There was a series of photographs of him playing a snare drum and that amazing effect created by multiple exposures.”
+The photographs Rich is referring to were taken by the legendary Gjon Mili.
 Back in the 1940s, he applied a similar experimental treatment in photographing prominent figures of that era.
 Pablo Picasso, Alfred Hitchcock, Sammy Davis Junior are amongst these iconic portraits.
 So…our mission.
-To see what we could do between us, with 21st century technology.
+To see what we could do between us, with 21st century technology, to recreate the effect.

 My normal Nikon flash didn’t offer the functionality we needed for repeat imagery so I did a bit of research and ordered a Nikon Speedlight SB-5000.

 I experimented in my own studio with various settings.
 After some tweaks of timings, exposure and repeat flash frequency, I was really excited to see the strobe effect imagery beginning to emerge.

 I headed over to Rich’s and together we got ourselves organised.
 We used a black-out curtain on the window with just a chink of sunlight so we could see what we were doing.
 I set up my Nikon D5 on the tripod with a 24-70 zoom and the speedlight connected.
 Rich stood behind the snare and I focused with the aid of a tungsten light, which was then turned off.